As at December 31, 2025

 Source: Picton Mahoney Asset Management

 This material may contain “forward-looking information” that is not purely historical in nature.
-These forward-looking statements are based upon the reasonable beliefs of PMAM as of the date they are made.
-PMAM assumes no duty, and does not undertake, to update any forward-looking statement.
+These forward-looking statements are based upon the reasonable beliefs of PICTON Investments as of the date they are made.
+PICTON Investments assumes no duty, and does not undertake, to update any forward-looking statement.
 Forward-looking statements are not guarantees of future performance, are subject to numerous assumptions and involve inherent risks and uncertainties about general economic factors which change over time.
 There is no guarantee that any forward-looking statements will come to pass.
 We caution you not to place undue reliance on these statements, as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement made.

 Commissions, trailing commissions, management fees, performance fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any unitholder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Alternative mutual funds can only be purchased through a registered dealer and are available only in those jurisdictions where they may be lawfully offered for sale.

 There is no guarantee that a hedging strategy will be effective or achieve its intended effect.
 The use of derivatives or short selling carries several risks which may restrict a strategy in realizing its profits, limiting its losses, or, which cause a strategy to realize or magnify losses.
-There may additional costs and expenses associated with the use of derivatives and short selling in a hedging strategy.
+There may be additional costs and expenses associated with the use of derivatives and short selling in a hedging strategy.

 This material is confidential and is intended for use by accredited investors or permitted clients in Canada only.
 Any review, re-transmission, dissemination or other use of this information by persons or entities other than the intended recipient is prohibited.